 What to Tell the Other Party’s Insurance After an Accident

 When speaking with a representative for another party’s insurance company, there will most likely be dozens of thoughts going through your head.
 To avoid issues with your insurer, here are a couple tips to keep in mind when speaking with someone else’s insurance agent:

-- Stay Calm – While it is entirely understandable to be angry or agitated in the aftermath of a car accident, you want the insurance company to help you.
+While it is entirely understandable to be angry or agitated in the aftermath of a car accident, you want the insurance company to help you.
 Remember to stay calm and polite when discussing the accident.

-- Know Who You’re Talking To– Before you discuss the accident, make sure you get some identifying information from the insurance agent.
+Before you discuss the accident, make sure you get some identifying information from the insurance agent.
 This includes their name and telephone number.

-- Limit What You Say – You are under no obligation to discuss your employment, your income, or your timeline beyond your accident with the insurance agent.
+You are under no obligation to discuss your employment, your income, or your timeline beyond your accident with the insurance agent.
 The only information you must provide them with is your name, address, and telephone number.
 Also, limit the amount of detail you give regarding the accident itself.
 You should politely refuse to provide anything but the most basic information about the accident and injuries.

-- Set Your Boundaries – Many insurance agents will pressure you to settle immediately.
+Many insurance agents will pressure you to settle immediately.
 They may want you to settle before you know how severely you are injured, or simply before you have the opportunity to find out how much you’re entitled to.
 You should avoid giving into to these settlement requests before you know the full extent of your claim.
 Additionally, they may ask you to provide a recorded statement.
 You should refuse to do this since you will have the opportunity to give a written statement later.

 An Ohio Car Accident Attorney Can Help

 If the process of providing statements to insurance companies seems overwhelming, a knowledgeable car accident lawyer can help.
 The attorneys at Kisling, Nestico & Redick have the understanding to make a stressful situation more manageable and can help you pursue the compensation you may be entitled to.